 Application Pool Identities:

-name of the Application Pool account corresponds to the name of the
+That is the of the Application Pool account corresponds to the name of the Application Pool.

 Application Pool Identity Accounts: